omarvaldez5/aboutme/README.md

 - 👋 Hi, I’m @omarvaldez5
-- 👀 I’m interested in ...R and Python
+- 👀 I’m interested in ...
+Data
 - 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...R
+- 💞️ I’m looking to collaborate on ...Python
 - 📫 How to reach me ...ovaldez@tuta.io

 <!---